osswangxining/istio-book/one-big-payload-backend-sample/README.md

 ```

 6. run the testing as below
+   make sure your curl version is above 7.55.0, then you can use -H @filename to add http headers as below.
 ```

 curl -svo /dev/null -F 'file=@output.file' -H 'Cache-Control: no-cache' -H @bigheader.txt http://<ingressgateway-ipaddress>/scan
 ```

-7. check the log from sample application.
+1. check the log from sample application.
 You should see as below.

 ```
 2020.05.25.11.52.15